Bjeaurn/presentations/src/2020/how-we-automated-our-angular-updates/how-we-automated-our-angular-updates.md

 Optional: A way to signal developers<!-- .element: class="fragment fade-in-then-semi-out" -->

 Note: We can use anything as long as we have the above.
 We'll focus on GitHub Actions today mainly, as an example.
+Of course default emails might do just fine!

 ---